-Wellbutrin is a drug used to treat depression.
-It is also prescribed for smoking cessation under the brand name Zyban.
-Wellbutrin and Wellbutrin XL or bupropion sold under the brand name aplenzin is prescribed to treat seasonal affective disorder (SAD).
-Bupropion was approved by the US Food and Drug Administration (FDA) in 2006.
+Wellbutrin SR and Wellbutrin XL (bupropion), sold under the brand name Aplenzin, are prescribed to treat seasonal affective disorder (SAD).
+Bupropion was approved by the U.S. Food and Drug Administration (FDA) in 2006.

 Wellbutrin is an atypical antidepressant.
 It is a norepinephrine-dopamine reuptake inhibitor (NDRI), unlike many other antidepressants which are serotonin reuptake inhibitors (SSRI).
 It works by balancing the brain’s neurotransmitters, which improves feelings of self-confidence and mood.

 However, Wellbutrin use also comes with the risk of developing mild to severe side effects.

 - Shakiness and sweating

 - Racing thoughts

 - Unusual changes in weight (weight loss or weight gain)

 - Sore throat